jaimetur/PhotoMigrator/help/3-synology-photos.md

 - If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect to Synology Photos and Download those Album(s) whose name is in <ALBUMS_NAME> to the folder 'Synology_Photos_Albums' within the Synology Photos root folder.
 - To extract several albums you can separate their names by comma or space and put the name between double quotes. i.e: --synology-download-albums "album1", "album2", "album3".
 - You can also use wildcarts. i.e --synology-download-albums *Mery*
-- To extract ALL Albums within in Synology Photos database use 'ALL' as <ALBUMS_NAME>.
+- To extract ALL Albums within your Synology Photos account use 'ALL' as <ALBUMS_NAME>.
 - The album(s) name <ALBUMS_NAME> can be passed using the Flag: _'-sda,  --synology-download-albums <ALBUMS_NAME>'_

   > **⚠ IMPORTANT:**